 When you do business with lenders or credit card issuers, they report the payment history on your accounts to at least one of the three credit bureaus (Experian, TransUnion or Equifax).
 The bureaus, in turn, put that information into a credit report that contains your credit history and personally identifiable information.

 A credit score is a three-digit number that is calculated by applying a mathematical algorithm to the information in one of your three credit reports, which are generally updated each month.

-A credit score is a number calculated using information from your credit history.
-The credit history information comes from credit reporting agencies.
-Credit scores represents your creditworthiness and indicate the likelihood that you will repay a debt as agreed.
+Credit scores represent your creditworthiness and help lenders determine the likelihood that you will repay a debt as agreed.
 If you have car insurance, a loan or credit cards, the premiums you are paying and your interest rates may be determined in part by your credit scores.

-What Does My Credit Scores Mean?
+What Does My Credit Score Mean?

 When lenders pull your credit scores, they are typically using them to determine how likely it is that you will pay them on time if they issue you a loan or credit card.
 Sometimes credit scores are called risk scores because they help lenders assess the risk that you won't repay your debt as agreed.